tanbaycu/download-video-youtube/README.md

 ## Disadvantage

-- if download playlist, it make happen with lists_format because any video have different format, pls keep link of the videos you like - download each for a better experience
+- if download playlist, it make happen with lists_format because any video have different format, pls keep link of the videos you like - download each for a better experience, or you want download all pls wait for format loading and choose id for you download.

 ## Hope
 - i ways for feedback of you with my code, i will hear opinions from you. gook luck